BarnMTB/ZenDividerHelper/README.md

 ## Curiosity Corner
 - ⚡ This extension is completely local & offline.
 It does not connect to the internet.
 - 🍃 This extension does not use any frameworks; it's just a plain and simple HTML & JS.
 - 📄 ZenDivider was originally a single-page application: a single HTML file that you can open in a browser.
-You can use it without getting this extension. ~~Learn more [here](https://github.com/BarnMTB/ZenDivider).~~ Currently working on the repository.
+You can use it without getting this extension.
+Learn more [here](https://github.com/BarnMTB/ZenDivider).
   - ZenDivider Extension stores a version of ZenDivider inside itself and integrates with the browser to provide a quicker, easier way to access & open ZenDivider.
   - In other words: the original, standalone ZenDivider file is like getting a bottle of soda: some will have a harder time popping that bottle.
 ZenDivider Extension is like getting that same bottle of soda along with a nice, easy to use bottle opener.
 Some will prefer not having to carry that bottle opener around, and some will prefer the convenience of having a bottle opener.
   - Note that you can't automatically migrate Dividers opened via ZenDivider Extension to a Divider opened from a standalone ZenDivider HTML file.
 Migration between the two have to be done manually.